Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 ---
-title: "generation.rate > review.capacity"
-titleformat: code
+title: AI Changed The Bar
 image: rt_ai_code_review_queue.webp
 imagealt: "An engineer reviews a growing queue of AI-generated code printouts moving through QA gates."
 imagecaption: "AI makes the first draft cheaper and pushes the bottleneck into review, testing, and accountability."